arlusf/espdiff.sh/README.md

     caveat: no color buffer for hidden lines (scroll-back coloring is reversed)

-  strategies for consistent background color
-    print to each cell of window text area then over-writing, or
-    pad each line with spaces to edge of screen, or 'yellow background\033[43m home\033[H erase\033[J' or
-    '\e[K' at start of each line, then erase to bottom of screen not every terminal control-sequence code enjoys broad support even so, actual rendering may not be equivalent

   256color index
     lookup tables shipped onboard a vga graphics card eprom rgb levels were originally preconfigured to suit crt display hardware